Academic Integrity Tools and Statements

 Below are just a few examples of how SUU’s faculty can modify assignments or create opportunities to discuss utilizing AI-generated materials.

-• Ask students to consider SUU’s academic integrity policy and how utilizing AI-generated materials may violate the policy.
+• Ask students to consider SUU’s academic misconduct policy and how utilizing AI-generated materials may violate the policy.
 When would utilizing AI-generated materials not violate the policy?

 • Have students review the course schedule and brainstorm when they believe it would be acceptable to utilize AI for assisting on an assignment.